golangspell/golangspell/README.md

 # golangspell

-Golang Spell is a productivity tool for building Microservices using Golang
+Golang Spell is a productivity platform for building Microservices using Golang

 Golang Spell makes it possible to build lightning fast Microservices in Go in an easy and productive way.
-Welcome to the tool that will kick out the boilerplate code and drive you through new amazing possibilities
+Welcome to the platform that will kick out the boilerplate code and drive you through new amazing possibilities

 ## Dependency Management